 Generational Discipleship: How Two Men Passed on a Legacy of Faith and Friendship

 Did you know that an intentional friendship can change the course of someone’s life?
-This was the case for Tyler Flynn — a recipient of generational discipleship whose perspective on friendship was forever altered after two Navigators poured into his life for over 20 years.
+This was the case for Tyler Flynn — a recipient of generational discipleship whose perspective on friendship was forever altered after two Navigators poured into his life over the span of 20 years.

 Tyler (pictured) was discipled by Ward Ballard at Miami University in the 1990s.